 What might it look like if our touch sense isn’t working well?

-When the touch sense doesn’t process the sensory inputs it receives very well there are three typical sensory challenges: sensory modulation; sensory discrimination and sensory movement.
-We discuss these different sensory challenges in more detail in our post ‘What is Sensory Processing Disorder?’
-Here we will consider how these sensory processing difficulties affect the touch sense.
+When the touch sense doesn’t process the sensory inputs it receives very well there are three typical sensory challenges: sensory reactivity/modulation; sensory discrimination and sensory movement.
+If you are not familiar with sensory processing, you can read this article for more information – ‘What is Sensory Processing Disorder?’
+The rest of this article we will consider how these sensory processing difficulties affect the touch sense.

 Touch sensitivity can be called tactile defensiveness by occupational therapists.
 It is commonly reported by children and adults who have autism.
-We discuss touch sensitivity further in our post What is tactile defensiveness?
+I discuss touch sensitivity further in the article What is tactile defensiveness?

 Poor touch discrimination

 Touch or tactile discrimination is all about the ‘What’ and ‘Where.’
 What is touching me, what does it feel like?
 Is it hot or cold, dry or sticky, hard or soft, sharp or blunt?
 What shape is it, is it big or small?
 Where is it touching me?
 On the foot or toe?
 The hand or finger, elbow or arm, forehead or chin, or the back or front?

 Touch discrimination gives our bodies all of the detailed information about what we are touching and where we are being touched.
 It is touch discrimination that allows us to put our hand into our pocket and pull out the £1 coin instead of a 50 pence coin.
 Our hand can feel the different shape of the coins and pull out the right one.
 The same is true if you put your hand into your bag to find your keys, your fingers can feel the difference between your keys and your wallet; you can discriminate between the two.

 Poor praxis (dyspraxia)